This information is constantly changing. For the most accurate and up-to-date information, please visit www.cfmusicians.org/services/work-permits

 - Date and first point of entry into the U.S., and date of return to Canada

 - Completed application form

 - Copies of signed contracts with U.S. employers

-- Money order or banker’s draft, payable to U.S. Dept. of Homeland Security, for $460 US
+- Money order or banker’s draft, payable to U.S. Dept. of Homeland Security, for the application fee

 - If you have a U.S. social security number or U.S. tax i.d. number or a "central withholding agreement" it is helpful to include that.

-- Cheque for $100 (or more, depending on number of people on the application) CAD, payable to The Canadian Federation of Musicians
+- Cheque for the processing fee, payable to The Canadian Federation of Musicians

 Your documents will be sent to the point of entry you specify.
 That is the only place you will be able to cross the border.

-On the back of the application form, the AFM Canadian office asks you to sign a waiver to release them from liability in the case of unavoidable delays in processing.
-There are no guarantees in immigration applications, but experienced border-crossers will tell you that problems are rare, providing you get your application in early enough.
+On the back of the application form, the CFM asks you to sign a waiver to release them from liability in the case of unavoidable delays in processing.
+There are no guarantees in immigration applications, but the CFM will make sure all the necessary documents are in order and the application is submitted on your behalf.

 Once approved, you will receive a P-2 petition by mail to present at the border.
 This is not a visa and does not guarantee entry.
 However, unless you have previously been denied entry, have a criminal record, or have been inordinately rude to a U.S. immigration officer, the petition process is usually a formality.
 Some border crossings charge a processing fee of $6 US per person, so be sure to have U.S. funds with you for this purpose.